 The use of QEMU and GDB is paramount if you want to start reverse engineering and exploiting embedded systems.
 While this is a great solution for dynamic binary analysis, it does have some limitations that can be difficult to overcome.
 For example, if the target process is attempting to read and write to a custom driver file in /dev/, you might have to fake those parts yourself to avoid errors.

-If you are interested in learning more about embedded device or hardware hacking, check out our YouTube channel where we’ve covered topics in the past on these topics.
-You can also reach out to us via the contact us form on the website if you have questions related to hardware or embedded security.
+If you are interested in learning more about embedded device or hardware hacking, check out our YouTube channel where we have covered topics on these subjects in the past.
+You can also reach out via the contact us form on the website if you have questions related to hardware or embedded security.